Quantum state spectrum and field theory of D$0$-brane: D -brane in spinor moving frame formulation. Classical mechanics and quantization

-In the second of these equations we have also introduced the $SO(9)$ covariant derivatives in which the Cartan form $\Omega^{JI}$ serves as a (composite) connection.
-The other Cartan form $\Omega^I$ is covariant with respect to $SO(9)$ gauge transformations.
+In these equations we have also introduced the $\text{SO}(9)$ covariant derivatives in which the Cartan form $\Omega^{JI}$ serves as a (composite) connection.
+The other Cartan form $\Omega^I$ is covariant with respect to $\text{SO}(9)$ gauge transformations.

-The admissible variations are variations which preserve the above mentioned constraints \eqref{v=inSpin} and \eqref{harmU=m}.
-As these imply that the variables parametrize the group manifold, the space of admissible variations can be identified with cotangent space to such a group manifold which is isomorphic to Lie algebra of the corresponding group.
-Actually it can be identified with cotangent space to Lorentz group manifold the basis of which is provided by the Cartan forms \eqref{OmI:=}.